 Researchers from AMOLF (Amsterdam, the Netherlands) and Harvard University (USA) show how the ability of organisms to move around plays a role in stabilizing ecosystems.
 In their paper published today (February 19, 2020) in the journal Nature, they describe how the competition between ‘movers’ and ‘growers’ leads to a balance in which both types of bacteria can continue to exist alongside each other.

 We are all too familiar with the threats to our planet’s ecosystems: global warming, forest fires, nitrogen deposition, biodiversity decline, and even mass extinctions.
 But what actually makes ecosystems stable or fragile?
-What prevents one species from outcompeting all others, and hence drive them to extinction?
+What prevents one species from outcompeting all others, and hence drives them to extinction?

 These questions have captivated biologists since Darwin.
 We have learned that food-webs and cooperation between species are key pieces to this puzzle, because they help explain how species then depend on one another to survive.
 Now a group of biophysicists from the Netherlands and the US have advanced a startling finding: the active movement of organisms can also drive ecosystem diversity and stability — through a remarkably simple mechanism that does not require food-webs or cooperation.